 Filmed in 1922 by a soon-to-become-legendary director named Friedrich Wilhelm (F.W.)
 Murnau, Nosferatu is highly regarded as a masterpiece in German expressionist cinema.
 And while this certainly is true, the film also works on a modern visceral level as a landmark of horror cinema.
 Of its contemporaries, only Carl Dreyer’s Vampyr (1932) comes close.
 Nearly one hundred years later and through repeated viewings, Nosferatu still manages to unsettle and terrify.

 What is it about this antiquated silent film that creates such a thoroughly powerful viewing experience?
 Much of the credit belongs to actor Max Schreck, whose portrayal of Count Orlok is one of the—if not THE—all-time great horror performances.
 From the time he first appears onscreen, Schreck is terrifying, exuding an aura of ill will and sinister intent.
-Sure there is plenty of over-dramatizing for the camera (this is a silent film after all), but Shreck also manages to inject the role with a degree restraint and subtlety, no small feat for an era only slightly removed from Vaudeville.
+Sure there is plenty of over-dramatizing for the camera (this is a silent film after all), but Shreck also manages to inject the role with a degree of restraint and subtlety, no small feat for an era only slightly removed from Vaudeville.
 The way his hirsute brows raise with interest when perusing a document, the hypnotic glare in his impossibly large eyes (apparently he is caught blinking just once throughout the entire film), even his posture and body movements seem unnatural and otherworldly.

-Along with Schreck, the two most famous vampire actors are undoubtedly Bela Lugosi and Christopher Lee.
-And while their initial performances as Count Dracula are highly regarded, both actors also eventually suffered from reprising the role all too frequently (much to their personal disinterest apparently), with Lugosi going as far as to become a caricature of his Dracula persona by the end of his career.
-Perhaps if Shreck had followed suit and we ended up with Nosferatu vs. The Three Stooges, we’d be viewing his performance in a slightly different light.
+Along with Max Schreck, the two most famous vampire movie actors are undoubtedly Bela Lugosi and Christopher Lee.
+And while their initial performances as Count Dracula are highly regarded, both actors also eventually suffered from reprising the role all too frequently (much to their personal disinterest), with Lugosi going as far as to become a caricature of his Dracula persona by the end of his career.
+Perhaps if Shreck had followed suit and we ended up with Nosferatu vs. The Three Stooges, we’d be viewing his chilling performance in a slightly different light.
 Thank God this never happened.